Labeling queue

 Best practices

-• The timer will stop counting review and label times if our system detects 5 minutes of inactivity.
+• The timer starts counting label time after labelers click Edit.
+It stops counting review and label times if our system detects 5 minutes of inactivity.
 When we detect user activity again, we restart the timer.
 This is something Labelbox does intentionally to record only active screen time on the application.

 • All labeling work should be limited to one browser tab, and no mobile devices should be used.
 Duplicate labels may be unintentionally created when a user has multiple tabs open and is actively labeling.